Milkslayer/in-experis-case/README.md

   ta gjerne med
   egen maskin så du viser fram i et miljø du er kjent med selv.
 - Publiser løsningen på Azure (man kan opprette gratiskonto)

+## MVP Break down
+- 1 GET - Get tickets
+- 1 POST - Reserve ticket(s)
+- Set up services, maybe repository
+- Set up storage - EF core with in memory
+- Set up Entities - Ticket, Wine, Draw
+- State reset
+- Azure app service

+### If time
+- Lottery draw
+- Guards various places
+- Sale Report

+## Result

+**Total time spent**: 2h 13m

+### Application can:
+- Show list of tickets
+- Reserve (sell) tickets
+- Draw winners
+- Reset

+### Possible improvements if more time
+- Persistent data storage (Azure SQL), EF core migrations, store connections strings in Azure Key vault
+- Better separation of concern.
+Lottery service does too much.
+Separate data fetching logic into repositories, handle lottery session separately.
+- Use the information given in the task to bring value.
+For example, it is stated that each ticket is 10kr, then one can assume that some form of a ticket sale report would be valued.
+  Additionally some form of report on how many tickets were purchased and how many people participated.
+- Payment logic to handle payments.
+Payment provider integrations
+- No present Owner entity for the person who bought the tickets.
+- Write unit tests for Domain logic.
+- Write integration tests for service and repository implementations, and api endpoints.
+- Authentication and authorization and protect administrative actions.
+- Better validation and error handling.
+Standardized responses.
+- Logging, monitoring
+- Ci/cd
+- If Saas, then create Documentation and client sdk based on the OpenAPI spec.
+- Frontend app
+- Security, https, enforce hsts